ibm-cloud-docs/EventStreams/consuming_messages.md

 When consumers are added to or removed from a group, a group rebalance takes place, and consumers are not able to consume messages.
 This results in all the consumers in a consumer group to be unavailable for a short period.

-If you are notified with the "on partitions revoked" callback, use a ConsumerRebalanceListener to manually commit offsets (if you are not using auto-commit) and to pause further processing until notified of the successful rebalance using the "on partition assigned" callback.
+If you are notified with the "on partitions revoked" callback, use a ConsumerRebalanceListener to manually commit offsets (if you are not using auto-commit) and to pause further processing until notified of the successful rebalance by using the "on partition assigned" callback.

 ## Code snippets
 {: #consumer_code_snippets notoc}

 These code snippets are at a high level to illustrate the concepts involved.
 For complete examples, see the {{site.data.keyword.messagehub}} samples in [GitHub](https://github.com/ibm-messaging/event-streams-samples){: external}.

 To connect to {{site.data.keyword.messagehub}}, you first need to build the set of configuration properties.
-All connections to {{site.data.keyword.messagehub}} are secured by using TLS and user/password authentication, so you need at least these properties.
+All connections to {{site.data.keyword.messagehub}} are secured by using TLS and user-password authentication, so you need at least these properties.
 Replace BOOTSTRAP_ENDPOINTS, USER, and PASSWORD with your own service credentials:

 ```text
 Properties props = new Properties();